-In normal life we use Digital Diary to check daily routine, event, I just thought of using Asp:calendar control for displaying events that are database driven.
-In short this article act as event driven calendar.
+In normal life we use a Digital Diary to check our daily routine and events.
+I just thought of using an Asp:calendar control to display events that are database driven.
+In short the sample in this article acts as an event driven calendar.

-In ASP.NET Calendar control has event called as "OnDayRender", I have utilized this event in my article, which is very important to match database date and current date on the calendar.
+In ASP.NET the Calendar control has the event called "OnDayRender", I have utilized this event in my article, that is very important to match the database date and current date on the calendar.

-I have database called as "Event" in which I have "Cal_Event" table whose structure is as follows:
+I have database called "Event" in which I have a "Cal_Event" table whose structure is as follows:

 EventId int Identity(1,1) Unchecked,